 Throughout its history, Carraway Hospital remained a leader in medical care.
 The $27 million Goodson Building was completed in 1974, with Charles Carraway’s 1903 Cadillac on display in the lobby.
 In the 1980s, the facility added the only Level 1 Trauma Center in Birmingham, 3 Lifesaver helicopters, a hyperbaric oxygen therapy department, a sleep center, and a wound care center.
 The Lifesaver helicopter program carried 30,000 patients as part of Carraway Hospital and was one of only 5% of emergency flight programs that placed physicians on every flight.

-Carraway Hospital began facing financial difficulties in the early 2000s.
-The hospital began looking for a buyer in 2001.
+Carraway Hospital began facing financial difficulties and began looking for a buyer in 2001.
 During that time, the Chairman was the founder’s grandson, Dr. Robert Carraway.
 The Birmingham News blamed the declining Norwood neighborhood and decades of choosing patients over profits for the institution’s financial demise.
 In September 2006, Carraway Hospital filed for Chapter 11 bankruptcy protection, with ownership being placed up for auction.
 A group of doctors bidding as Physicians Medical Center LLC submitted the highest bid of $26.5 million.

 After the buyout, the new owners changed the name in early 2007 to the Physicians Medical Center.
 The hospital was able to turn a profit for the first time in many years in June 2008.
 Sadly, the newly found success was short-lived.
 By October 2008, Carraway was unable to make payroll.
 The hospital officially closed on October 31, 2008, after 100 years in business.
 In 2009, a South Korean investment firm proposed to buy Carraway Hospital and reopen it as a training center for nurses.
 That plan never materialized.
 The Lovelady Center, a non-profit women’s rehab center, purchased Carraway Hospital for $6 million in 2011.